 Walt Disney Co.
-(DIS), the world’s largest entertainment company, posted first-quarter earnings that beat analysts’ estimates as the interactive unit registered its first profit and new theme-park attractions drew more tourists.
+(DIS:US), the world’s largest entertainment company, posted first-quarter earnings that beat analysts’ estimates as the interactive unit registered its first profit and new theme-park attractions drew more tourists.

 The gain from interactive, along with higher profit from parks and the ABC broadcast unit, partly countered lower earnings from films and cable TV.
 Disney said capital spending on its resorts business, including a new cruise ship launched last year, is sparking attendance and revenue.